Harish-646/Dashboard-for-bike-sales-data/README.md

 Analysis summary for this dashboard

-GRT Bike Shop – Sales & Rider Analysis Dashboard

 Project Overview

 The Dashboard is a data visualization project designed to analyze bike-sharing business performance across different years.
-The dashboard provides insights into **revenue, profit, riders, seasonal performance, rider demographics, and hourly sales patterns**.
+The dashboard provides insights into revenue, profit, riders, seasonal performance, rider demographics, and hourly sales patterns.

-The dashboard allows users to switch between **2021 and 2022** to compare business performance and identify important trends.
+The dashboard allows users to switch between 2021 and 2022 to compare and identify performance metrics

 Dashboard Objectives